 Buying a car can be tricky.
-Whether you’re buying your first car or sixth car, always follow these steps to get the dear car to suit you:
+Whether you’re buying your first car or sixth car, always follow these steps to get the right car to suit you:

 There are loads of bargains out there, but you do need to be careful when choosing a car.